 Plane trees, also called London plane trees, are natural hybrids that developed in the wild in Europe.
-In French, the tree is called “platane à feuilles d’érable,” meaning platane tree with leaves like oaks.
+In French, the tree is called “platane à feuilles d’érable,” meaning platane tree with maple leaves.
 The plane tree is a member of the sycamore family and bears the scientific name Platanus x acerifolia.
 It is a tough, hardy tree with a lovely straight trunk and green leaves that are lobed like the leaves of oak trees.
 Read on for more plane tree information.

 Plane Tree Information